Teaching critical reading

 — Previewing — jumping around in the text (just look through and highlight main ideas)

-- Reading itself and annotating (you can also use note taking — find more about it here and below in this article as well).
+— Reading itself and annotating (you can also use note taking).
 Remember, this process is quite long.

 — Thinking (ask yourself to answer the questions the author raises, try to express your own point of view)